androiddrew/molten-jwt/README.md

 # molten-jwt
-A JSON Web Token component and middleware for Molten
+A JSON Web Token component and middleware for the [Molten](https://github.com/Bogdanp/molten) web framework.